 A possible delay in the production of the Snapdragon 830 chips is suspected as most Android smartphone vendors have not yet received qualified samples, which are needed for the development and production of high-end models to be showcased or released in early 2017, said the report.

-We are expecting to see the first Snapdragon 830 smartphones early next year and may heard about some of them at MWC 2017 in February.
+We are expecting to see the first Snapdragon 830 smartphones early next year and may hear about some of them at MWC 2017 in February.
+The Mobile World Congress (MWC) is one of the largest and most influential events in the mobile industry, where companies often unveil their latest innovations and products.
+The presence of Snapdragon 830-powered devices at MWC 2017 would be a significant milestone for Qualcomm and its partners.

 Source Digitimes